Interviews are both an art and a science.

 Top tip: be confident, appreciative and positive.

-- When you've left the vicinity, call your Recruitment Consultant to give feedback.
+- When you've left the vicinity, call your Recruitment Consultant to give feedback (if you used an agency).
 It's better to call while everything is fresh in your mind.
 If you're pro-active and responsive you'll come across as reliable and professional.

 - Give honest feedback and if you have concerns don't be afraid to voice them.
 It's important to get answers to your questions at this stage so you can make a fully informed choice.